MakeContributions/markdown-dungeon/english/covid-19/WIP.md

 ## 🚧 This area of the dungeon is currently being worked upon. 🚧

 Now you are trapped in a jail Darker than Darkness itself.
-The shread of red moonlight on only thing you watch for.
+The shread of red moonlight are only thing you look for in the blooming darkness.

 There Comes Noting but despair and agony To suddenly hearing a cat 🙀 with mask on face and protective barrier around it glow like only hope of mankind or maybe only the remaining of mankind.